franciszver/pipeline/docs/backend/TEST_UI_ENV_SETUP.md

 # Test UI Environment Variables Setup

+> **⚠️ SECURITY NOTE:** All credentials shown in this file are **PLACEHOLDER EXAMPLES ONLY**.
+> Never commit actual API keys, passwords, or secrets to version control.
+> Always use environment variables or secure secret management systems in production.

 ## Minimum Required (Basic Test UI)

 To just **create scripts** and test the UI interface, you only need: